MatthewJohnson9370/Detection-Engineering-Portfolio/Collection/T1123 - Audio Capture/detection.md

 ---

+## Tuning and Expected Benign Activity

+I would not add broad exclusions before collecting baseline data.

+In an enterprise environment, microphone-related registry activity may be expected from approved conferencing, clinical dictation, accessibility, recording, and collaboration software.
+PowerShell-based recording-device selection may also be legitimate when used by approved IT automation or endpoint configuration scripts.

+For this lab project, I did not add production exclusions because the activity was only tested in an isolated environment.

+If tuning is required, I would keep exclusions narrow and based on validated business activity, such as:

+- A known approved executable path and publisher
+- A specific signed PowerShell script or approved automation account
+- A documented host group used for dictation or conferencing
+- A known endpoint-management workflow

+I would avoid broad exclusions such as excluding all PowerShell activity, all microphone ConsentStore changes, or all collaboration applications.
+Those exclusions could hide suspicious behavior occurring through otherwise legitimate software.

+---

 ## Detection Gaps

 Neither rule identifies every form of audio capture.
 An attacker could use a custom binary, a remote-access tool, a browser-based application, or direct Windows APIs without generating the same PowerShell or registry telemetry.